Crio-Bytes/System-Design/README.md

-  In this microbyte, we will commence by a small Case Study of Caching in real life so the laymen can relate to it, learn LRU Algorithm through visual representation (talk less show more) methodology, and explore the application of cache in computer system like Linux Page Cache and DNS Cache.
+  In this microbyte, we will commence by a small Case Study of Caching in real life so the laymen can relate to it, learn LRU Algorithm through visual representation (talk less show more) methodology, and explore the application of cache in computer systems like Linux Page Cache and DNS Cache.

   ```